Harpejji: Players and recordings

 The first commercial harpejji recording was made by Jordan Rudess for the soundtrack to the God of War III video game.
 Rudess has also used the harpejji in the band Dream Theater.

-The first all original harpejji album was released on March 23, 2021 by Lance Hoeppner.
-The album titled I AM Lance Vol.1, Harpejji Meets The Tempest, consisted of six songs written by Hoeppner and performed on the harpejji and DSI Tempest.
+The first all-original harpejji album was released on March 23, 2021, by Lance Hoeppner.
+The album, titled I AM Lance Vol.1, Harpejji Meets The Tempest, consists of six songs written by Hoeppner and performed on the harpejji and DSI Tempest.

-Stevie Wonder played his hit song "Superstition" on a 16 string harpejji on the 2012 Billboard Music Awards.
-Wonder has also used the harpejji in live performances, such as at the A Concert For Charlottesville in 2017.
+Stevie Wonder played his hit song "Superstition" on a 16-string harpejji at the 2012 Billboard Music Awards.
+Wonder has also used the harpejji in live performances such as at the A Concert For Charlottesville in 2017.
 Wonder guested with the Dave Matthews Band and performed three songs with the instrument.

-Two time Grammy and Oscar awards winner A. R. Rahman has used the harpejji in several of his recordings and live shows.
-His Oscar nominated song "If I Rise" from 127 Hours featured the instrument.
+Two-time Grammy and Oscar winner A. R. Rahman has used the harpejji in several of his recordings and live shows.
+His Oscar-nominated song "If I Rise" from the movie 127 Hours features the instrument.
 In the opening episode of Season 3 of Coke Studio India, he played the harpejji in two songs: "Ennile Maha Oliyo" and "Jagao Mere Des."

 The band Walk Off The Earth and guest Scott Helman can be seen playing the harpejji in their music video cover for "Can't Feel My Face".
 The video shows the four playing the instrument simultaneously.

 Harry Connick Jr played a harpejji during a performance on episode 15 of season 19 of American Idol on April 19, 2021.

+Jack Stratton of Vulfpeck recorded a song titled "Harpejji I" on the album Vulfnik, released June 1, 2023.

 Jacob Collier and Cory Henry are also known to be proficient harpejji players.